jackwu833016/gps-track-virtualization/README.md

-# GPS track record Visualizer
+# GPS track record Visualizer (1.0.0)
-    Simple Web application that plot gps track file (.csv) on map.
+    Simple Web application that plot GPS track file (.csv) on map.

 ## Features
 1. Center view point of map base on track data area.
-2. Radius of plots are based on the pase.
+2. Radius of plots are based on the pace.
-3. Adjectable sample size for pase calculation.
+3. Adjustable  sample size for pace calculation.

 ## Plugins
 1. Leaflet.js